lasopablo/ChatGPT_fallback_mechanism/README.md

 # Markprompt Backend Application

 Welcome to the Markprompt Backend Application!
-This project is a full-stack application designed to showcase my skills in creating a robust backend for a chat application with fallback mechanisms for AI models.
+This project is a full-stack application with a robust backend for a chat application with fallback mechanisms for AI models.
 The application uses OpenAI and Gemini by Google for generating responses and is wrapped in a Docker container for easy deployment.

+> :warning: **Installation Guide Available**: A video installation guide is available to help you set up.
+Watch it here: [Installation Video Guide](https://drive.google.com/file/d/1RXoVHqsG3SZUStbD9F-CwKYsRP7e4lXr/view?usp=sharing)

 ## Features